About Exercise Glucose Spikes

-If you’re tracking your glucose using CGM, you might be worried by an apparent glucose rise during high-intensity exercise.
+If you’re tracking your glucose using a CGM, you might be worried by an apparent glucose rise during high-intensity exercise.
 You shouldn’t be.
-Despite the acute rise in glucose, high-intensity training actually improves both fasting glucose and insulin sensitivity in as little as two weeks.
+Despite the acute rise in glucose, high-intensity training actually improves both fasting glucose and insulin sensitivity over time.
 Both of these adaptations lead to better metabolic flexibility and glucose control.

 During intense exertion, our stress hormones tell the liver to release stored glycogen into the bloodstream and to produce new glucose from available sources to fuel the fight or flight that's occurring!
 Thus, it is not unusual to see a rise in your blood glucose during a high-intensity workout.
 This rise is an indication that you are mobilizing your stored glycogen (meaning the workout is too intense for your body to rely primarily on fat and needs to use glucose as fuel).
 This is a completely different physiological response than eating a cookie that spikes your glucose and causes insulin resistance; exercise related spikes are associated with enhanced long term insulin sensitivity, which is a good thing!
 To learn more about exercise and metabolic fitness, read our blog post here.

 How do I remove an exercise spike from my Levels score?

 When you log an activity as "Strenuous", that entire Zone will not impact your Stability Score.
 If you don't want your exercise spikes to affect your Levels scores, follow the instructions below.

 How to log an activity as strenuous:

 - Select the activity you want to add/edit